 Severe Personal Injuries Are Common for Motorcyclists After a Crash

-Sometimes, you may be unable to perform any of the steps listed above after a motorcycle accident because of the significant personal injuries suffered.
+Sometimes, you may be unable to perform any of the steps listed above after a motorcycle accident because of the significant personal injuries you’ve suffered.
+An Indianapolis motorcycle accident lawyer can advise the loved ones of victims who are so seriously injured that they cannot participate in the legal process.

 Severe injuries and fatalities are far more common for motorcyclists than they are for drivers in a car after an accident.
 The National Highway Traffic Safety Administration (NHTSA) says motorcyclists are 27 times more likely to die in a crash per mile traveled than someone riding in a car.